dnychennnn/Temporal-GeomE/README.md

 python tkbc/process_icews.py
 python tkbc/process_yago.py
 python tkbc/process_wikidata.py  # about 3 minutes.
+python tkbc/process_timegran.py # For wikidata11k and yago12k, change the fact count for time granularity
 ```

 This will create the files required to compute the filtered metrics.